Accident At Work Claims Guide – How Much Compensation Can I Claim?

 There are many industrial illnesses, diseases or work-related conditions which develop very slowly over a long period of time without the person affected being aware of its development.
 Whilst the effects of a back injury at work may be immediately apparent, conditions such as hearing loss caused by exposure to loud noises over a long period of time may not be.
 In these cases, the three year period begins at the date on which you were diagnosed.

-Under United Kingdom laws people can begin part-time work from the age of 13 and full-time work at the minimum school leaving age of 16 – see here.
-However, people are unable to make a personal injury claim on their own behalf until they reach the age of 18.
+People are unable to make a personal injury claim on their own behalf until they reach the age of 18.
 Those affected may be able to use a litigation friend to claim on their behalf.
-If the claim has not been made before the injured parties eighteenth birthday, they then have three years to make a compensation.
+If the claim has not been made before the injured party’s eighteenth birthday, they then have three years to make a claim.

 There are circumstances in which you may not be able to make an accident at work compensation claim.
-In order for you to be able to make a successful workplace injury claim you need to be able to show that another person or organisation was in whole or in part responsible for your accident, and thus injuries.
-If you caused the accident in which you were injured, it is therefore unlikely that you will be able to claim compensation.
+In order for you to be able to make a successful workplace injury claim, you need to be able to show that another person or organisation was in whole or in part responsible for your accident, and thus injuries.
+If you caused the accident in which you were injured, you will not be able to claim compensation.